elringus/sprite-glow/README.md

 ![](https://i.gyazo.com/bd3961f0efbceddca9c4a077d7b9a6d4.png)

 ### Why I get a NullReferenceException in build?

-Most likely the outline shader is not included to the build (it happens when none of the included assets reference SpriteGlow component directly).
-You can force-include the shader by assigning it to the "Always Included Shaders" in Edit -> Project Settings -> Graphics.
+NullReferenceException in build is likely due to the outline shader not being included to the build.
+This often happens when none of the included assets reference SpriteGlow component directly.
+The shader can be force-included by assigning it to the "Always Included Shaders" in Edit -> Project Settings -> Graphics.

 ### It's still not working
 Please check the active [issues](https://github.com/Elringus/SpriteGlow/issues).